cloudposse/atmos/website/docs/reference/alternatives.md

 https://github.com/run-x/opta

-Opta is tool built in Python that makes Terraform easier by providing high-level constructs getting stuck with low-level cloud configurations.
+Opta is tool built in Python that makes Terraform easier by providing high-level constructs and not getting stuck with low-level cloud configurations.

 ## pterradactyl by Nike